-The Line of Control separating Indian- and Pakistani-controlled parts of Kashmir is 435 miles (700 km) long.
+The Line of Control separates Indian and Pakistani-controlled parts of Kashmir.

-China-controlled: One area called Aksai Chin in the northeastern part of the region, equaling 20% of Kashmir.
+China-controlled: One area called Aksai Chin in the northernmost part of the region.

-Timeline: August 15, 1947 - India and Pakistan gain independence from Great Britain.
-Kashmir never chooses to be a part of either Pakistan or India.
-Eventually Maharaja Hari Singh, Kashmir's ruler, signs a letter acceding to India.
-Pakistan does not recognize this letter as a legal document.
+1947 - India and Pakistan gain independence from Great Britain.
+Kashmir initially decides to remain independent, choosing not to become a part of either Pakistan or India.
+After militants from Pakistan invade, the Maharaja of Kashmir signs a letter acceding to India.
+Pakistan does not recognize the letter as a legal document, sparking war.

-January 1949 - India and Pakistan go to war over Kashmir and finally agree to withdraw all troops behind a mutually agreed ceasefire line, later known as the Line of Control.
+January 1, 1949 - India and Pakistan agree to withdraw all troops behind a mutually agreed ceasefire line, later known as the Line of Control.

-August 5, 1965 - India and Pakistan go to war again over Kashmir.
-Pakistan invades Indian held Kashmir, but the fighting produces little territorial gain for Pakistan.
+1965 - India and Pakistan go to war again over Kashmir.

-1989 - Islamic militants begin an uprising in Indian controlled Kashmir.
-Tens of thousands of people have been killed.
+1989 - Islamic militants begin an uprising in Indian-controlled Kashmir.

 1999 - India and Pakistan fight a limited border conflict in Kashmir, after armed invaders cross the Line of Control in the town of Kargil.

-August 8, 2000 - Hizbul Mujahedeen calls off its two-week-old ceasefire and orders its forces to resume fighting against Indian troops.
+August 8, 2000 - Hizbul Mujahedeen calls off its ceasefire.

-May 23, 2001 - India ends a six-month military ceasefire against Islamic guerillas in Kashmir while also inviting Pakistani military ruler, General Pervez Musharraf, to peace talks aimed at ending five decades of hostilities between the two countries.
+May 23, 2001 - India ends a six-month ceasefire while also inviting Pakistani military ruler, General Pervez Musharraf, to peace talks aimed at ending five decades of hostilities between the two countries.

-July 14-16, 2001 - Pakistani President Pervez Musharraf and Prime Minister Atal Behari Vajpayee meet in Agra, India for a three-day summit.
+July 14-16, 2001 - Musharraf and Indian Prime Minister Atal Behari Vajpayee meet in Agra, India, for a three-day summit.
 The talks fail to produce a joint statement on Kashmir.

-December 20, 2001 - The Indian army deploys troops on its border with Pakistan in the northern states of Kashmir and Punjab after an attack by militants (India says they were from across the border) on the Indian Parliament building.
+December 20, 2001 - The Indian army deploys troops on its border with Pakistan in the northern states of Kashmir and Punjab after an attack by militants on the Indian Parliament building.
 Pakistani troops also buildup across the frontier.

 October 2002 - Four rounds of polls to choose a new state administration conclude in Indian-controlled Kashmir.
 About 300-500 people are killed during the election campaign.